emmett2020/emmett/README.md

-# Introduce
+# Introduction
 Record some common code.
 Mainly contains:
-- 🫣 Some messy code **pieces**.
+- 🫣 Some messy code `pieces`.
 This usually contains a single piece of knowledge or a simple use of a technology.
-- 😃 Some fancy **demos**.
+- 😃 Some fancy `demos`.
 This usually contains small items that combine many knowledge points.
-- 😊 Some useful **tools**.
+- 😊 Some useful `tools`.
 This holds the source code for some utility tools I wrote.
-- 🤔 Some useful **scripts**. `shell`, `python`, `lua` or other utility scripts are placed here.
+- 🤔 Some useful `scripts`. `shell`, `python`, `lua` or other utility scripts are placed here.
-- 🤩 Some structured and meaningful codes for **tutorial**.
+- 🤩 Some structured and meaningful codes for `tutorial`.
 It is associated with the blog I wrote.
 It can be used directly anywhere.
-- 😏 Some codes are stored for performance **pressure** measurement.
+- 😏 Some codes are stored for performance `pressure` measurement.
-- 😛 Some universal **config** files.
+- 😛 Some universal `config` files.
 Includes `yaml`, `.zshrc` and other configuration files.
 The env configuration is also in there.
-- 😎 Some **leetcode** solutions.
+- 😎 Some `leetcode` solutions.
+- 🫡 Some really nice code, we put it in `thirdparties`.
+- 😮 It contains `annotations` and analyses I've written for some of the impressive open source code.
-- 😧 Some things which are **not_classified**.
+- 😧 Some things which are `not_classified`.

 This project mainly uses `C++`, but will also use other languages and even include some `frontend` and `client` content.
 Each folder contains the relevant environment dependencies and sub-project descriptions.